SOFE3650F18/project-group-27/Deliverable 2/Iteration 1/README.md

 | Design Purpose      | The purpose is to produce an efficient and sufficiently detailed design to support the construction of the Course Management System. |
 | Primary Functional Requirements     | The primary use cases were determined to be: <br> UC-1: Because it directly supports the primary requirements of the system <br> UC-4: Because it directly supports the primary requirements of the system <br> UC-6: Because it directly supports the primary requirements of the system <br> UC-13: Because it directly supports the primary requirements of the system <br> UC-16: Because of the technical issues associated <br> UC-20: Because of the technical issues associated <br> UC-21 Because of technical issues associated   |

-### Quality Attribute Scenarios: The scenarios were described in Section 1.2.
+### Quality Attribute Scenarios: <br>
+The scenarios were described in Section 1.2.
 They have now been prioritized as follows:

 | Scenario ID        | Importance to the Customer           | Difficulty of Implementation According to the Architect  |
 | ------------- |:-------------:| :-----:|